 GnRH agonist drugs have been used to reduce levels of serum testosterone, lutenizing hormone (LH), and follicle-stimulating hormone (FSH) in both adults and children with neurodevelopmental disorders and autism.

 These drugs are strong and carry side effects that can be serious.
-I don’t propose using them, but reviewing the significant results they’ve had is important.
+I’m not advocating using them, but reviewing the significant results they’ve had is important.

 - In a study with males who had therapy resistant OCD, the drugs brought about a considerable improvement of the severity of symptoms.
 “The finding gives further support to the contention that anti-androgenic agents are effective in the treatment of obsessive compulsive disorder.”
 [R]